Financial Review: Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH)

 |4.37%

-This is a breakdown of current recommendations and price targets for Options Media Group and Harte Hanks, as reported by MarketBeat.
+This is a breakdown of current ratings for Options Media Group and Harte Hanks, as provided by MarketBeat.com.

 |Sell Ratings